-Is Going Paleo Expensive?
+Is It Going Expensive?

 In most cases, eating Paleo IS going to cost you more than a diet filled with factory farmed animal products and processed food.

-Many people believe that their health is worth the cost of buying organic fruits and vegetables and grass-fed beef, but with a little research you can find easy ways to make a Paleo diet affordable.
+Many people believe that their health is worth the cost of buying organic fruits and vegetables and grass-fed beef, but with a little research you can find easy ways to make a Paleo affordable.

 Buy local, buy in bulk and freeze what you can't use immediately in order to take advantage of seasonal bounties where you live.

-Is Eating Paleo Hard In Public?
+Is It Hard to Do In Public?

 Admittedly, yes.
 When you go Paleo your restaurant selection options go down dramatically.
 For this reason, many Paleo followers allow themselves a “cheat day” where they can eat forbidden foods like carbs and dairy when they go out or eat with friends.